stock2shop/website/NOTES.md

 2. Create partial to range through menu entries
 3. Include partial in the applicable template file

+Note: Uppercase, and some special characters like hiphens are not allowed in the menu identifier.

 ## CLI
 ```hugo```: build / compile the site
 ```server```: run site from memory